stleerh/documents/blogs/dns_tracking/dns_tracking.md

 ### Traffic flows

-The table view will get the new DNS columns `Id`, `Latency` and `Response code` available from the `advanced options` -> `manage columns` popup
+The table view adds the new DNS columns `Id`, `Latency` and `Response code`, which are available from the `advanced options` -> `manage columns` popup.

 ![advanced options 2](./images/advanced_options2.png)

-The DNS flows will show these informations in both table and side panel:
+The DNS flows display this information in both the table and the side panel:

 ![dns table](./images/dns_table.png)